How to put binding on a guitar?

 When is the best time to put a binding?

-Bindings of wood
+Guitar bindings of wood

-• The binding is often made with Maple, Ebony, Koa, and Rosewood. Еxotic types, such as Snakewood and Pernambuco, are used for more sufficient instruments.
+Guitar bindings of wood are mainly used for high-end instruments and custom-made guitars.
+The binding bindings are available in Maple, Ebony, Koa, and Rosewood. Еxotic types, such as Snakewood and Pernambuco, are used for more sufficient instruments.

-Bindings of plastic
+Guitar bindings of plastic

-• Plastic bindings come in various colors.
+Plastic bindings come in various colors.
 Black and white are preferred, as also combinations of the two.

-• They are flexible and therefore don’t need to be heated to bend to the shape of the guitar.
+They are flexible and therefore don’t need to be heated to bend to the shape of the guitar.

-How to choose the color?
+How to choose the right binding color?

 If you want it to be something distinctive or you are aiming for a pattern, try to make the colors fit and complement each other.
 When the binding has a pattern, it is called purfling.